VNCERT-CC/bloom-filter/README.md

 * Client side: The program with Socket Client role.
 Send request command to Socket Server to impact with the Bloom filter at Server side.

 Runtime:
-* Server side is running forever.
+* Server side will run forever.
-* Client side is running only one time per request.
+* Client side will run only one time per request.

 User can impact to Bloom filter (at Server side) with commands of Client side.